-20 years ago, on 27 April 2001, the Licht-Kunst-Speicherstadt association was founded in Hamburg.
-At that time, the initiators already laid the important foundation stone for the impressive brick ensemble and Unesco World Heritage Site to be brought out of its “shadowy existence” and put in the “right light” every evening.
-Without the association and the private-sector commitment of its members, the Speicherstadt would still be dark and its massiveness would appear more threatening than inviting.
+On 27 April 2001, the Licht-Kunst-Speicherstadt association was founded in Hamburg.
+At that time, the initiators already laid the important foundation stone for the impressive brick ensemble and today’s UNESCO World Heritage Site to be brought out of its “shadowy existence” and put in an artistic light every evening.
+Without this association, whose members operate exclusively with private-sector commitment, the Speicherstadt would still be dark and its massiveness would appear more threatening than inviting.

-Hamburg’s historic Speicherstadt is one of the Hanseatic city’s best-known sights and a centre of attraction for locals and tourists alike.
-For 20 years now, the illumination has been particularly popular, illuminating the red-brick warehouse and office buildings in a soft light during the evening hours.
+Hamburg’s historic Speicherstadt has become one of the Hanseatic city’s best-known sights and a major attraction for locals and tourists alike.
+For more than 20 years, the unique illumination has been particularly popular, which makes the red-brick warehouse and office buildings shine in a soft light in the evening hours.
 The pictures of the illuminated ensemble are the most published pictures of Hamburg worldwide.

 This was made possible by the Licht-Kunst-Speicherstadt association.
-It was founded in 2001 by companies and private individuals in a joint initiative with the Senate of the Free and Hanseatic City of Hamburg and the Hamburg Port and Logistics AG (HHLA).
-The approximately 50 members as well as sponsors and partners created the conditions for the Speicherstadt to become a glowing eye-catcher every evening.
-To this end, the association has invested more than 1 million euros in recent years, generated solely from donations and sponsoring activities.
+It was founded in 2001 by companies and private individuals in a joint initiative with the Senate of the Free and Hanseatic City of Hamburg and Hamburger Hafen und Logistik AG (HHLA).
+The approximately 50 members as well as sponsors and partners created the conditions for the Speicherstadt to become a shining centre of attraction every evening.
+To this end, the association has invested more than 1 million euros in recent years, a sum generated solely from donations and sponsoring activities.